Dance Publications

 De Quincey, Tess.
 2003.
 Overview Description of Triple Alice.
 About Performance 5: 25-27.

 Dempster, Elizabeth & Erin Brannigan.
 2014.
-Ros Warby: Swift, Bodies of Thought: Twelve Australian Choreographers.
-Eds.
-Erin Brannigan, Virginia Baxter, Kent Town SA: Wakefield Press.
-32-43
+Ros Warby: Swift, Bodies of Thought: Twelve Australian Choreographers, Erin Brannigan & Virginia Baxter (eds), Wakefield Press, 32-43

 Dunlop McTavish, Shona, 1987.
 An Ecstasy of Purpose: the life and art of Gertrud Bodenwieser, Les Humphrey and Associates